gearbox-solutions/eslint-config-gbx/README.md

 npm run prettier:write
 ```

+## Local development
+This package requires peer dependencies to be installed in your project directly.
+This means that `npm link` doesn't work like a regular package would.

+To develop this package locally, you'll need to follow these steps:
+1. Bundle this package with `npm pack`
+2. Install the tarball in your project with `npm install /path/to/tarball.tgz`

+When you want to update the package in your project, you'll need to repeat these steps, which should also refresh any dependencies that have changed.

 ## Publishing this package
 If you make changes to this package, you'll need to publish it to NPM.
 To do so, follow these steps: